srinivasraov/AI-Agent-Guide/SPEC_FIRST_DEVELOPMENT.md

 ## The Current Paradox

-Grover identifies a telling contradiction in current AI-assisted programming practices:
+Grove identifies a telling contradiction in current AI-assisted programming practices:

 > "When developers use AI to generate code, they typically provide detailed prompts describing their intentions—then throw those prompts away while carefully version-controlling the generated code.
 This feels like you shred the source and then very carefully version control the binary."